sjmd/orientation/content/_index.md

 ### SJMD Course
 # Orientation

+##### Guiding Questions:

-What's "Social Justice, Minus Dogma" all about?
+1. What's "Social Justice, Minus Dogma" all about?

-Where is everything located in the course and community?
+2. Where can you find everything you need?

-How are we going to be humble with our learning and generous with our teaching?
+3. How are we going to be humble with our learning and generous with our teaching?